CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: SG-FRONT Dataset Details

 \section{SG-FRONT Dataset Details}

-To create the SG-FRONT dataset, we have annotated the 3D-FRONT dataset with scene graphs.
+We have annotated the 3D-FRONT dataset~\cite{3dfront} with scene graphs to create the SG-FRONT dataset.
 For annotating the layouts with scene graphs, we follow the previous works 3DSSG \cite{3DSSG2020} and 4D-OR \cite{4D_OR} with a semi-automatic annotation approach.
 The dataset statistics regarding the number of relations and objects per room type are summarized in Figure.~\ref{fig:dataset}.

 Furthermore, the original 3D-FRONT dataset comprises a large variety of scenes, including noise and unrealistic clutter, and previous work used a preprocessed version of this dataset that encompasses three room types (living room, dining room, and bedroom) and removes extremely cluttered scenes, similar scenes, or the scenes that contain a high amount of collision.
 We follow the same preprocessing criteria and train/test splits provided at ATISS \cite{Paschalidou2021NEURIPS}.
 The whole SG-FRONT contains the scene graph annotations of 4,041 bedrooms, 900 dining rooms, and 813 living rooms, containing 5,754 scenes in total, the same rooms as processed 3D-FRONT.
-There are 4,233 distinct objects with 45K instance labels that appear in the scenes.
+There are 4,233 distinct objects with 45K instance labels in the scenes.